 The availability of global navigation satellite systems (GNSS) and other space-based systems is creating an unprecedented opportunity, bringing benefits in the areas of emergency management, marine and land monitoring or fleet control to name a few.
 Due to this availability, the development of integrated applications is an area in rapid expansion.
 To address a wide array of GNSS applications for socioeconomic benefits and to focus on initiating pilot projects and strengthening the networking of GNSS-related institutions in the region,

-a five-day Workshop will be held in hybrid format in Ulaanbaatar, from 25 to 29 October 2021.
+a five-day Workshop will be held in virtual format in Ulaanbaatar, from 25 to 29 October 2021.
 For details, see